About Tayac Castle

 The castle stands on a platform in a cliff.
-This platform was occupied in prehistoric times with Magdelanian and Azilian artifacts found at the site.
+There is evidence that the platform was occupied in prehistoric times since Magdelanian and Azilian artefacts have been found at the site.

 Then known as the Roc de Tayac, the early castle was built in the 13th century.
 During the course of the Hundred Years’ War, it was held alternately by the English and the French, suffering successive sieges.
 It had to be rebuilt in the 16th century.
 In 1595, it suffered a siege during the Jacquerie des Croquants, an uprising of peasants against the king (1590–1600).